roberddd/batchgenie_landing-page/docs/index.md

 ![Remove Tags](images/utility_asset_browser_remove_tags.gif){ .img-box-top .margin-tight-vertical align=left }

-Helps you remove existing tags from your assets.
+Remove existing tags from your assets.
 You can either select from a dropdown of existing tags, perform a keyword search, or target BatchGenie-applied Smart Tags for removal.

 <div style="clear:both"></div>